B1.3 Round whole numbers to the nearest ten, hundred, or thousand, in various contexts.

 It makes sense to round up if the goal is to communicate a quantity using a number that can quickly become meaningful to the recipient.

-In the example, if the clerk wants to communicate the magnitude of the sales and not the exact quantity, then he or she can round the number.
+In the example, if the clerk wants to communicate the magnitude of the sales and not the exact quantity, then the number should be rounded.

-However, if the clerk were to enter the numbers in the accounting ledger, then he or she would have to use the correct number.
+However, if the clerk were to enter the numbers in the accounting ledger, then exact numbers should be used.

 Determine at which unit the rounding will take place

-There are no rules for choosing the place value.
+There are no rules for choosing the place value at which to round.
 However, the choice is not arbitrary, as it depends on the interpretation of the situation and the individual's sense of number.
-It is important not to systematically impose on students to round to a certain unit, but to discuss with them by giving examples and counter-examples so that they understand how to make a judicious choice.
+It is important not to systematically impose on students to round to a certain place value, but to discuss different scenarios with them by giving examples and counter-examples so that they understand how to make a wise choice.

-If sales were typically between 8000 and 9000 tickets, the rounding would be to the nearest thousand to show that there is a significant drop in sales.
-In the example, the clerk decides to round up to the nearest hundred since sales are typically between 3000 and 4000 tickets.
-If he wanted the rounding to give a higher degree of accuracy, he would round to the nearest 10.
+As the sales were typically between 3000 and 4000, the clerk could round up to the nearest thousand to show that sales were in the normal range.
+If the clerk wanted to give a higher degree of accuracy, then the rounding should be to the nearest 10.

 Determine benchmark numbers based on the choice of unit

-Locating benchmark numbers helps students see the number in relation to other numbers.
-Using number lines helps students understand the meaning of the number and visualize the relative magnitude of the number.
-Locating numbers based on grouping gives importance to the grouping chosen and allows students to find the boundaries of an appropriate interval to complete the rounding.
-This involves recognizing that a number such as 3736 is located between the number of hundreds of the number in question (37) and the next hundred (38).
+Using benchmark numbers helps students see a number in relation to other numbers.
+Using number lines helps students visualize the relative magnitude of the number.
+Identifying benchmarks that relate to a number of numbers allows one to determine an appropriate interval to complete the rounding.
+This involves recognizing that a number such as 3736 is located between 37 hundreds and 38 hundreds.

-Identifying benchmark numbers can also be done by recognizing a set of values related to the chosen unit (for example, 3000, 3100, ...).
+Identifying benchmarks can also be supported by finding a set of values related to the chosen place value (for example, if rounding to the nearest thousand, thinking about 3000 or 4000).

-Note: It's very important that students use the full range of units when rounding.
-For example, when trying to round to the nearest hundred, some students would retain only the number of the unit in question and say, for example, that 3736 lies between 7 hundreds (700) and 8 hundreds (800) and that the rounding is therefore done to 700 (instead of 3700).
+Note: It's very important that students consider the whole number.
+For example, when trying to round to the nearest hundred, some students might focus only on the hundreds and say, for example, that 3736 lies between 7 hundreds (700) and 8 hundreds (800) and that the number is closer to to 700 (instead of 3700).

 In the example, the clerk determines that 3736 is between 3700 and 3800.